May 26 to June 3, 2018

 Single surcharge …. € 550, –

-- Full board with breakfast twice on land at your own expense
+- Full board with two times dinner on land at your own expense

 - Based on private shower and toilet, including bed linen and towels